seo-rii/electron-acrylic-window/README.md

    * maximumRefreshRate
         Maximum value to refresh application screen in second.
    * disableOnBlur
-        If true, acrylic effect will be disabled when window blurred.
+        If true, acrylic effect will be disabled when window lost focus.

 - **Errors**